Klkreddy457/Inventory-Management-using-java-full-stack/README.md

 # InventoryPro — Product & Inventory Management System

-A full-stack Java web application built with Spring Boot, MySQL, and static HTML/CSS/JS.
+A full-stack Java web application built with Spring Boot, MySQL, and static HTML/CSS/JS, bulit by using AI.

 ---